tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_identify_your_goals.md

 path1: /docapis_introtoapis.html
 ---

-In this course, you'll do a variety of activities to build your skills, develop content, and gain experience.
-In this activity, you'll identify your goals so that you can better align your efforts.
-(In live workshops, this activity also helps the instructor understand why attendees are taking the course and what they hope to get out of it.)
+Ramping up on API documentation, developing a portfolio of API documentation writing samples, and completing all the activities in this course will require a lot of time and effort.
+In this activity, you'll identify your goals and reasons for taking this course.
+Reflecting on your motivation will help you develop the right mindset and stamina to devote the necessary time for the course.

 {% include content/activities/identify_goals.md %}